 Participate in the 'on-call roster'.

 Speech Pathologist Level 3 means a Speech Pathologist who is appointed by AHCL and has met the criteria for a Speech Pathologist Level 2 Grade 2 and is responsible to the Manager for the management and efficient/effective performance of a unit/section/function of the Department.
 This includes day to day management, patient care, and immediate staffing, rostering and performance management.
-The Speech Pathologist is responsible to the Manager for the overall quality improvement/assurance program, organisation, activities and maintenance of standards with the particular specialised unit/section/function.
+The Speech Pathologist is responsible to the Manager for the overall quality improvement/ program, organisation, activities and maintenance of standards with the particular specialised unit/section/function.

 Clinical Educator means a person who is appointed and who will have extensive clinical experience related to specific clinical area and be able to demonstrate a high level of competency and a consistently high standard of clinical practice.